Can people with diabetes use Epsom salts?

 No form of foot soak is appropriate for people with diabetes.

-Epsom salt has become a common home remedy for various problems, and its proponents claim that it provides a range health and beauty benefits, such as:
+People use Epsom salt as a home remedy for various problems.
+Its proponents claim that it provides a range health and beauty benefits, such as:

 - soothing muscle aches and pain